AlexYelisieiev/ai-presentation-generator/README.md

 ## Initial Setup 📦

-[Docker](https://www.docker.com/products/docker-desktop/)and [Python](https://www.python.org/) are needed for this project to work.
+[Docker](https://www.docker.com/products/docker-desktop/) and [Python](https://www.python.org/) are needed for this project to work.
 Once they are both installed, you can quickly set up the app:

 ```powershell
 # Pull the docker image